 Marcomm has evolved rapidly over the last several years as it has grown and adapted with the digital age.
-The traits of a great marcomm expert have shifted significantly, and not everyone in the field has kept up.
-As a communications recruiter we all too often see promising candidates that are just a little behind the times on the demands of digital marketing today.
+The traits of a great marcomms expert have shifted significantly, and not everyone in the field has kept up.
+As a communications recruiter, we all too often see promising candidates that are just a little behind the times on the demands of digital marketing today.

 Luckily it’s not too late to catch up.
 Today’s marcomm leaders need a strong mix of soft and hard skills to both execute in their domain and manage those under them effectively do the same.
-How can you tell if you still have what it takes to make it as a modern marcomm manager?
+Now is the time to invest in your marketing communications manager skills!

-Its a new year, which means it’s time for the annual industry and business prognostications.
 Consumer expectations and modern media are evolving and becoming more sophisticated at a frantic pace.
 The world of public relations and corporate communications is changing along with them, though not always keeping up.
-Forward-looking professionals in these fields who can see what’s changing can take advantage of the chaos to get the attention of public relations recruiters, grow their careers and provide more value to their employers.
+Forward-looking professionals in these fields who can see what’s changing can take advantage of the chaos to get the attention of public relations recruiters, grow their careers, and provide more value to their employers.
 As marketing communications recruiters, here some of the emerging traits we’re seeing clients looking for from their communications candidates.
-Click here to develop an expertise in one or more of these categories to secure your career’s future and get access to as many job opportunities as possible.
+Click here to develop expertise in one or more of these categories to secure your career’s future and get access to as many job opportunities as possible.

-These aren’t all the traits that make good marketing communications professional.
+These aren’t all the traits that make a good marketing communications professionals.
 But they’re some of the most basic—and most essential:

 1. Broad Communication Capabilities

 The communications half of marcomm all too often gets lost in the rush of digital marketing today.
-But in a lot of ways it should be the priority for those in manager roles.
+But in a lot of ways, it should be a priority for those in manager roles.
 I guess “Commark” just doesn’t have the same ring to it.

 Your most effective communications strategies will focus on benefits rather than features.
 Move beyond the technical capabilities and share how your product will practically improve customers’ lives.
 Communication is an essential skill for almost any of today’s marketers.
 But you in particular must lead by example with your effective and compelling words.

-More on the importance of professional communications skills, and how to nail the basics.
+More on the importance of professional communication skills, and how to nail the basics.

 2. Creative Thinking